Juvenile Delinquency Defense Attorney in Georgetown

 As your child’s lawyers, we can ensure that the focus remains on rehabilitation — not punishment.
-We can also seek to have your child’s arrest records expunged so his or her future is not damaged by past mistakes.
+We also help with expunging juvenile arrest records so your future is not damaged by past mistakes.

 We have experience defending juveniles charged with all types of crimes, including:

 If your child faces juvenile charges, We would like to meet with both you and your child in person to discuss your case.
-To schedule a free initial consultation at our Georgetown office, please call 302-855-9300, our Dover or Wilmington office, please call 302-697-2499 or contact us through email.
+To schedule a free initial consultation at our Georgetown office, please call 302-855-9300 or contact us through email.

 Our Seaford Office is a satellite office and is open by appointment only